lucee/lucee-docs/docs/04.guides/04.cookbooks/01.application-context-basic/page.md

 ### OnSessionEnd ###

 The opposite from "onSessionStart", this function is triggered when a specific session context ends, when the timeout of a session context is reached (this.sessionTimeout).
+Irrespective of the `sessionTimeout` values, `onSessionEnd` might not be called for a minute or so after the session expiry due to how Lucee manages session tidy-up.

 ```cfs
 component {